SUMMER @GUS is...

 Do I have to sign up for a full session week?
 SUMMER @GUS is designed to provide an exceptional experience by supporting campers in developing sustaining friendships, trying new activities, and enjoying a variety of fun.
 We believe this is done by a minimal of a one week experience.
 We encourage campers to sign up for one week or many weeks!
 Each week is unique as our activity specialists ensure we do not repeat activities within their program areas.
 In addition each week features different themes and special events!

 If I register for a half-day Summer Enrichment program may my camper stay for the full day?
 Summer Enrichment families may register for a "Camp Stay" option to create a full-day experience.
-They will join in with their day camp age level and enjoy a variety of afternoon activities including the choice of swimming every afternoon.
+Camp Stay participants join in with their day camp age level and enjoy a variety of afternoon activities including the choice of swimming every afternoon.

 Do you provide any discounts?
 Families who register for more than one week by May 15 will receive 10% off.

 Do you have an early drop off and / or late pick up option?
 Families may choose to register for our Extended Care program, which offers morning care starting at 7:30 a.m. and afternoon care through 5:30 p.m.
 Families may sign up for this as needed on a daily or weekly option.
 Weekly: $50 a.m. or p.m. / Daily: $12 a.m or p.m.